 High frequency band power increases in the range of 40 Hz to 200 Hz have been used as a proxy of local spiking synchrony and as such provides an important link between higher level EEG and lower level spiking activity (doi.org/10.1038/nrn3241).
 Most of the literature examining the relation of spiking activity and LFP is based on studies in monkeys in early sensory cortical areas that have a topographic structure (10.1523/JNEUROSCI.2848-08.2008 (likely due to synchronisation), 10.1371/journal.pbio.1000610, 10.1016/j.neuron.2009.08.016, 10.1126/sciadv.abb0977, doi.org/10.1038/nrn3241), but some evidence has been reported in humans (doi.org/10.1371/journal.pcbi.1000609, doi.org/10.1523/JNEUROSCI.2041-09.2009, doi.org/10.1093/brain/awu149 (during memory encoding and retrieval in the hippocampus and visual pathway), doi.org/10.1016/j.cub.2007.06.066).
 Although neighbouring neurons in the hippocampus are not structured topographically and often represent very different concepts (rodrigo xx) there is some evidence that the HFA-spiking relationship remains intact (doi.org/10.1093/brain/awu149, doi.org/10.1523/JNEUROSCI.2041-09.2009).

-It is unclear if enough neurons are part of one assembly of ESNs (see chapter 2 & 3) to increase HFP, if these neurons are close enough in space and fire in synchrony.
-Preliminary evidence comes from Rutishauser and colleagues who reported that roughly 20% of all neurons in the hippocampus and amygdala responded to novel stimuli (xx), which is likely enough to elicit HFA.
+It is unclear if enough neurons are part of one assembly of ESNs (see chapter 2 & 3) to increase HFP, and further if these neurons are close enough in space and fire in synchrony.
+Preliminary evidence comes from Rutishauser and colleagues who reported that roughly 20% of all neurons in the hippocampus and amygdala respond to novel stimuli (xx), which is likely enough to elicit HFA.
 However, the authors do not report whether these neurons respond to specific new episodes or new episodes in general and how many of them reinstate their firing rate during retrieval.

 Based on the average number of identified Concept Neurons, recorded neurons, and presented images, it is estimated that approximately one million neurons within the medial temporal lobe code for a given concept.
 This represents only 0.1% of the total number of neurons in the MTL (10.1038/nrn3251), which likely does not impact HFP.

 We postulated a reinstatement of oscillatory power in the high frequency band from encoding of specific trials to their reinstatement during an episodic memory task.
-As Concept Neurons are thought to be part of smaller assemblies (10.1038/nrn3251) we expected not to find changes in high frequency power induced by specific concepts.
+As Concept Neurons are thought to be part of smaller assemblies (10.1038/nrn3251) we expect not to find changes in high frequency power induced by specific concepts.

 Research in the role of theta oscillations on learning on memory go back to the late 70s (Winson, 1978, Berry and Thompson, 1978 xx).
 Winson (1978 xx) showed that lesioning the medium septum caused impaired spatial memory along with a reduced hippocampal theta rhythm.
 In line with this, higher theta power in rabbits was associated with augmented learning (Berry and Thompson, 1978).